 According to a Demandware study, 72% of U.S. beauty brands are testing a form of “guided selling” to push sales and this includes augmented reality.

 Early AR adoptions in the world of retail included Asda’s Horrible Halloween Hunt campaign where children were guided on an in-store adventure by character ‘Sir Spook’ using the Asda app.
 However, AR technology in retail and fashion is again predominantly used to make virtual products more palpable for digital consumers.

 We have seen Google partnering with Gap Inc. to let shoppers try on clothes “virtually“ at home via augmented reality.
-Powered by Google’s Tango AR platform, The DressingRoom lets shoppers choose a Gap item to try on, select their size and a 3D virtual mannequin pops up modeling that item.
+The DressingRoom lets shoppers choose a Gap item to try on, select their size and a 3D virtual mannequin pops up modeling that item.
 While shoppers can’t see the clothes on themselves, the user can choose from different body types and the virtual mannequin models and approximates the user’s size.

 Some other useful AR tools are also emerging in the homeware and interior design world, where augmented reality technology is used for simulating how furniture would look in customers’ homes and for customising kitchens.

 Research carried out in the US surveying product developers in the virtual reality space suggests that the majority of those questioned were more optimistic about the future of AR than VR.
 However, this appears to be largely due to current VR development limitations including lack of budget and lack of resources.

 Augmented reality opportunities for brands and marketers

 Thanks to increasingly capable and affordable devices, as well as mature operating systems and mobile platforms, AR applications have become a lot more accessible.
 The need for more brands to develop AR experiences is clear as today’s consumers increasingly crave immersive, personalised content and shopping experiences.